UOR-Foundation/uorcontent/rendered/obsidian/Resources/physics-interpretation.md

 # Physics Interpretation

+## Description

-An examination of how the UOR framework can be used to reinterpret fundamental physics concepts in terms of prime-coordinate geometry, potentially unifying gravity, quantum mechanics, and information theory.
+An examination of how the [[uor-c-001|UOR framework]] can be used to reinterpret fundamental physics concepts in terms of prime-[[uor-c-144|coordinate geometry]], potentially unifying gravity, quantum mechanics, and information theory.

-The UOR framework offers a profound reinterpretation of fundamental physical concepts by recasting them in terms of prime-coordinate geometry.
+The [[uor-c-001|UOR framework]] offers a profound reinterpretation of fundamental physical concepts by recasting them in terms of prime-[[uor-c-144|coordinate geometry]].
 This mathematical reformulation suggests deep connections between number theory and physical reality, potentially unifying gravity, quantum mechanics, and information theory.

-The framework provides natural interpretations for spacetime geometry, gravity, mass-energy relations, quantum phenomena, field theories, matter structure, and cosmology all within the language of prime coordinates and coherence metrics.
+The framework provides natural interpretations for spacetime geometry, gravity, mass-energy relations, quantum phenomena, field theories, matter structure, and cosmology all within the language of [[uor-c-302|prime coordinates]] and coherence metrics.

 Various physical principles are reformulated, including Einstein's field equations, geodesic motion, the Schrödinger equation, and uncertainty relations.
 Elementary particles are represented as specific patterns in prime space, while fundamental forces emerge from symmetries in this space.